hansons83/izzifast_erv300_component/izzifast/README.rst

 Support USB and network RS485 adapters
 Support slave and master mode.
- - In slae mode only sensors and binary_sensors are available and touch panel must be connected to RS485 lines.
+ - In slave mode only sensors and binary_sensors are available and touch panel must be connected to RS485 lines.
- - In master mode, fan entity and services are available, touch panel must not be connected.
+ - In master mode, fan entity and services are also available, touch panel must not be connected.

 - USB configuration: